 Are younger or older Australians more likely to experience alcohol-related physical abuse?

-Australians aged 18-24 years are the age group most likely to experience physical abuse by someone under the influence of alcohol.
-After the age of 24 years, the incidence of alcohol-related physical abuse declines with age.
+Australians aged 18-24 and 25-29 years are the age groups most likely to experience physical abuse by someone under the influence of alcohol.
+After the age of 29 years, the incidence of alcohol-related physical abuse declines with age.

 Physical Abuse: An act which causes pain and/or injury to the victim.

 Under the Influence of Alcohol: There is no single objective standard for being under the influence of alcohol.
 Similarly, data sources used in the NADK do not provide a definition of this term.
 It is popularly understood as referring to an individual who has consumed enough alcohol to impair their mental, physical, and/or cognitive faculties.
 However, definitions and standards may vary between jurisdictions, sectors and organisations.